Saint John's, Antigua and Barbuda: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-If you want to see the majestic Saint John the Divine Cathedral, it's suggested to wear modest clothing:
+If you are intending to go to the heavenly Saint John the Divine Cathedral, it's recommended to wear modest clothing:

 If you go to the Museum of Antigua and Barbuda, wear museum-appropriate clothing and take: